Boog Powell (outfielder): Lexington Legends

 On April 4, 2022, Powell signed with the Lexington Legends of the Atlantic League of Professional Baseball.
 He was released on September 1, 2022.
+In 70 games he hit .312/.415/.486 with 9 home runs, 32 RBIs and 19 stolen bases.

+Long Island Ducks (second stint)

+On April 3, 2023, Powell signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 67 games for the Ducks, he batted .285/.378/.410 with 6 home runs, 35 RBI, and 18 stolen bases.

+Milwaukee Milkmen

+On December 19, 2023, Powell signed with the Milwaukee Milkmen of the American Association of Professional Baseball.

+On April 19, 2024, Powell announced his retirement from playing in an Instagram post.

 Personal life

 Powell is nicknamed "Boog" after the former Baltimore Orioles first baseman and 1970 AL MVP Boog Powell, with whom he shares no relation.
 His father gave him the nickname as a child in order to avoid confusion, since Powell shares a name with his father, grandfather and great-grandfather.